FlavScents AInsights Entry for Sandal Cyclopropane (CAS: 198404-98-7)

 6. Regulatory Status (Regional Overview)

-- United States: Sandal cyclopropane does not have a specific FEMA GRAS status for flavor use.
-Its use in fragrances is subject to general safety assessments.
+- United States: Sandal cyclopropane is not specifically listed by FEMA as GRAS for flavor use.
+Its use in fragrances is subject to general safety and labeling regulations.

 Citation hooks: FEMA; EFSA; national authority publications